All images enlarge in a new window with a click; all blue text is clickable.

 So my load will definitely be a little lighter thanks to my revised plans.
 It does turn out that Cuba has campismos, used mostly by Cubans on vacation but sometimes open to tourists.
 These are not tenting places but rather campgrounds with rentable huts.
 Of the eighteen nights I’ll be needing accommodation in Cuba, I plan to stay in one campismo.
 Campismo Yacobo Abajo is on the way from Baracoa to Guantanamo and will make a great stop after my ride over the Farola, the mountain road that crosses the Sierra Cristal.
 The fact that I’ll be passing through on a Monday may complicate things if it is closed (as campismos often are from Monday to Thursday).
 I’ll phone ahead from Baracoa to make arrangements.
 Time will tell!

-– I booked a room at the Brisas in Guardalavaca for one night- it will be my single most expensive stop.
-It does include lunch, dinner, and breakfast, and may provide me with food I can take for the next day’s ride.
+– I booked a room at the Brisas in Guardalavaca for one night- it was my single most expensive stop.
+It did include lunch, dinner, and breakfast, and provided me with food and water for the next day’s ride.

-– I also booked a room at the Islazul Miraflores in Moa, my end point after a hard day’s cycle from Mayari.
+– I also booked a room at the Islazul Miraflores in Moa, my end point after a longer day’s cycle from Mayari.

 – Down the road from Moa I splurged on a room at the idyllic Villa Maguana after what should be an interesting day’s cycle on what is left of the coastal roads after 2008’s Hurricanes Gustav and Ike.